p-argento/uni/SVM (StatQuest).md

 The further two observations are from each other, the less influence they have on each other.
 If they are really far, we get a number very close to zero.
 When we plug values into the Radial Kernel, we get the high-dimensional relationship.

+The proof uses the Taylor Series Expansions.
+...

+The Radial Kernel is equal to a Dot Product that has coordinates for an infinite number of dimensions.